newpatiente2e/docs/docs/25-form-recognizer-studio/10-intro-form-recognizer.md

 To train a custom model, you need to provide a set of labeled training documents.
 The training documents should be in the same format as the documents you want to recognize.
 For example, if you want to recognize receipts, you should provide labeled training receipts.

-You only need five examples of the same type of document to train a custom model.
-For example, if you want to recognize receipts, you only need five labeled receipts.
+You need at least five examples of a document type to train a custom model.
+For example, if you want to recognize receipts, you'd need five labeled receipts examples.

 ## Custom model types